Munazirul/rtl8188eus/README.md

 # rtl8188eus
 This is the updated and error free driver for TP-link wn772n v2/3 wifi adapter.
-If you still face any trouble installing this driver on your Kali machine, my suggestion is to download Parrot Home from - https://deb.parrot.sh/parrot/iso/5.0.1/Parrot-home-5.0.1_amd64.iso.torrent  or  https://deb.parrot.sh/parrot/iso/5.0.1/
-There is no need to install any driver on your parrot OS Home edition.
-"Do not" update or upgrade your Parrot OS after downloading and installing it on virtualBox (apt update and upgrade).
-I am personally using my TP-Link adapter on my Parrot OS Home without the requirement of any driver.

 # Steps to install this driver on your linux machine.
 Plug in the adapter first.
 1. `sudo apt update`
 2. `sudo apt install dkms bc`